Denzaaaaal/SFIA2/README.md

 For my SFIA2 project, I decided to build a name generator that would be deployed continuously when changes are detected to the code.

 ## Trello Board

+### MoSCoW Analysis

+#### Must have
+* 4 Services each which are containerised using Docker
+* Service 1 pulls information from Service 4
+* Service 4 pulls information from Service 2 and 3 and joins the values
+* Service 2 generates a random first name
+* Service 3 generates a random last name

+#### Should have
+* Nginx as a reverse proxy
+* Ansible used to configure the instances
+* docker-compose file for creating all the containers and the container network
+* Jenkins used to trigger the build
+* Testing the URL and the database to see if data can be inserted into the database

+#### Could have
+* Ensuring the application is deployed using 3 instances
+* Full CRUD functionality of service 1
+* HTTPS Connection to service 1 using Nginx
+* All ports and IP addresses not exposed in the code
+* Application is only accessable through port 80 unless HTTPS connection is implemented and therefore 443
+* Ansible deploys the application in swarm mode
+#### Won't have

 ### Start Point

 ### End Point